influxdata/telegraf/plugins/outputs/cloudwatch/README.md

 ## Amazon Authentication

-This plugin uses a credential chain for Authentication with the Kinesis API endpoint.
+This plugin uses a credential chain for Authentication with the CloudWatch API endpoint.
 In the following order the plugin will attempt to authenticate.
 1. [IAMS Role](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)
 2. [Environment Variables](https://github.com/aws/aws-sdk-go/wiki/configuring-sdk)